shiraz-b/pi-pico-temp-humidity-server/README.md

   It expects a file to exist `sensitiveData.py` to obtain the SSID and Password for your Access Point.
 * `sensitiveData.py`

-  **This is a file you'll need to add yourself!**  It just needs a class names SSIDDATA with two constants ssid and passwor.
+  **This is a file you'll need to add yourself!**  It just needs a class named `SSIDDATA` with two constants ssid and password.
 (Hmm - should probably get those in CAPITALS given what seems to be the Python convention for constants (really?
-No build in constants?
-Am I missing something!!)
+No built in constants?
+Am I missing something?!)

-  Here's an example:
+  Here's the example:
   ```python
   class SSIDDATA:
     ssid = "<ssid_name>"